anujnm/code-test/README.md

 all_transactions.

 The constructor then calls __process_data to store the data in various formats.
-This redundancy is to reduce runtime when the data is requested from the app.
+Ideally this data would then be cached/stored in the app for quick retrieval.
+However, this is beyond the scope of the current requirements.

 Note that the data is de-duped and cleaned in __process_data.
-The de-duping is done by checking all the parameters of each transaction object.
+The de-duping is done by checking all the parameters within each transaction object.

 ## Setup